 Will my dog get sick eating raw meat?

 The dog is a carnivore with a digestive system and process designed to break down and assimilate protein, bones, and fat.
 Their stomachs have a much higher level of hydrochloric acid to digest and assimilate meat protein.
 Dogs are surprisingly well-equipped to deal with bacteria.
-Their saliva has antibacterial properties; it contains lysozyme, and enzyme that lyses and destroys harmful bacteria.
-Their short digestive tract is designed to push through food and bacteria quickly without giving bacteria time to colonize.
+Their saliva has antibacterial properties; it contains a lysosome, an enzyme that lyses and destroys harmful bacteria.
+Their short digestive tract is designed to push through food and bacteria quickly, without giving bacteria time to colonize.
 The extremely acidic environment in the gut is also a good bacteria colonization deterrent.
 Raw meat diets are easily digestible and have no carbohydrates.

 Be sure to keep yourself well by washing your hands and feeding dishes that come in contact with raw meat.

 Do I need to supplement my dog’s diet?

 Dogs require a vast array of amino acids that are only found in meat.
 Meat is also high in omega-6 fatty acids.
 Omega-3 can be supplemented with either fish oil capsules or flax seed supplements.
 Some studies indicate that raw diets may be lacking in iodine.
 Adding kelp to the diet provides iodine, which is important in maintaining proper thyroid functioning.
 Iodine in the form of salt is added to most dry dog foods.
 Antioxidants and B-complex vitamins are supplied with alfalfa supplements or individual pills.
 Eating green tripe raw gives the dog essential fatty acids, amino acids and lactic acids to aid in digestion and processing of a high-protein diet, while its rubbery texture strengthens jaws and helps keep teeth clean.